deplicator/HousingTour/README.md

 Install
 -------
+This addon can also be downloaded from [Curse](http://www.curse.com/ws-addons/wildstar/222538-kaels-housing-tour).

+If downloading from GitHub be sure to download the master branch.
+You may need to rename the extracted folder from `HousingTour-master` to `HousingTour`.

-Download and unzip to your WildStar Addon directory.
+After downloading, extract to the WildStar Addon directory.
 Usually found at `C:\Users\<your windows user name>\AppData\Roaming\NCSOFT\WildStar\Addons`.
 You can also get to it by typing `%appdata%\NCSOFT\WildStar\Addons` into a Windows Explorer address bar or search bar.

-If downloaded from github, you may need to rename the extracted folder from `HousingTour-master` to
-`HousingTour`.

 How to Use